A Formal Separation Between Strategic and Nonstrategic Behavior: Elementary Behavioral Models

 \begin{example}[Fair behavioral model] Let the unfairness of an action profile be the difference between the maximum and minimum payoffs among the agents under that action profile: $d(a) = \max_{i,j \in N} u_i(a) - u_j(a).$

 Then a ``fair'' outcome minimizes this difference in utilities.
 A \emph{fair} action is part of a minimally unfair action profile.
-The \textit{fair behavioral model} $f_i^{\text{fair}}(G)$ uniformly randomizes over fair actions: $f_i^{\text{fair}}(G)(a_i) \propto \I{a_i \in \argmin_{a'_i \in A_i} \min_{a_{-i} \in A_{-i}} d(a'_i, a_{-i})}. $ \end{example}
+The \textit{fair behavioral model} $f_i^{\text{fair}}(G)$ uniformly randomizes over fair actions: $f_i^{\text{fair}}(G)(a_i) \propto \Ind{a_i \in \argmin_{a'_i \in A_i} \min_{a_{-i} \in A_{-i}} d(a'_i, a_{-i})}. $ \end{example}

-We can encode the fair behavioral model as \elementary{} by setting $\varphi(u) = \max_{j,k} (u_j-u_k)$; again, $\varphi$ satisfies no smuggling because it is continuous.
-We then define $h$ to uniformly randomize over all actions that tie for corresponding to the smallest potential value.
+We can encode the fair behavioral model as elementary by setting $\varphi(u(a)) = \max_{j,k} (u_j(a)-u_k(a))$; it is again straightforward to demonstrate that this potential function is non-encoding.
+We then define $h$ to uniformly randomize over all actions whose minimum potential value is minimal.